fredthomsen/py-multicodec/README.md

 # py-multicodec
-Python implementation of Juan Benet's multicodec spec https://github.com/jbenet/multicodec
+self-describing serialization.
+This is a python implementation of https://github.com/jbenet/multicodec